-- Held women’s empowerment projects for two decades.
+- Held women’s empowerment projects for over two decades.

-- Opened the first purpose built kitchens building at a Kenyan public hospital in Kenya.
+- Opened the first (ever) purpose designed kitchens building at a Kenyan public hospital.

 - We’ve given out scholarships and got tons of kids into quality schools.

-- Wrote and published AIDS awareness brochures in the local language.
+- Wrote and published AIDS awareness brochures in the local languages.

 - Addressed hookworm in slum areas by giving thousands of shoes to slum dwellers.